Compare ATC BROKERS Versus IC MARKETS and Roboforex broker accounts.

 This is great as it would be very unfortunate if you recieved an unexpected bill from a broker one day.

 ATC Brokers does not offer clients negative balance protection, while IC Markets does offer clients negative balance protection.

 We hope this ATC Brokers Vs IC Markets guide has helped you decide who is best to trade without of ATC Brokers and IC Markets.

-Firstly when you are looking to trade it is essential that you can guarantee that your money is in safe hands.
+Firstly when you are looking to trade it is essential that you can guarantee that your money is held in a segregated bank account with ATC Brokers or IC Markets.
 Therefore, please bear this in mind when you sign up with ATC Brokers or IC Markets.

 Also, before you sign up with online brokers like ATC Brokers or IC Markets, make sure you know what you are doing.
 Simple advice we admit but we know from experience how many people decide to start trading and then ask questions later.
 To put it in the simplest terms possible before you invest any money into something please take note of exactly what you are doing.